Kisawa/Unity-TimelineExtension/README.md

 ![image](https://github.com/Kisawa/Unity-TimelineExtension/assets/71002504/4318aaba-7115-4444-9f41-4e329a015339)

 specify a mono script to fetch custom data, need to inherit 'IPlayableControl' or 'ProxyControl'.
-( remember to mark the script with [ExecuteInEditMode]. and for details about how to get custom data, see 'ProxyTest.script' )
+( remember to mark the script with [ExecuteInEditMode]. and for details about how to get custom data, see 'ProxyTest.cs' )

 ![image](https://github.com/Kisawa/Unity-TimelineExtension/assets/71002504/7d3cd572-c098-497b-83ab-35426b887430)